 The Work We Do is an online event series focused on the work we do at the Museum of Anthropology, the community members we work with, and the shared interests that bring us together.
 Join us as we follow a new acquisition on its journey into the collections; learn about the work done to support preservation of Indigenous oral histories and languages; and listen to a range of voices from diverse communities guiding us towards meaningful collaborations, and ways of understanding.
-Each event includes a live discussion and Q+A.
+Each event includes a discussion and a live Q+A.

 Episode 1—Journey Into the Collections